Using Benchmarks

 rng = MersenneTwister(42)

-dataset = generate_dataset(bench, 50; rng=rng)DFL pipeline components
+dataset = generate_dataset(bench, 50; rng=rng)Evaluation

 # Average relative optimality gap across a dataset

-gap = compute_gap(bench, dataset, model, maximizer)Objective value for a single decision
+gap = compute_gap(bench, dataset, model, maximizer)Objective value for a single decision:

 obj = objective_value(bench, sample, y)Baseline policies